MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 });
 ```

-If you do not enter a value for `navigationBar`, the dossier runs using the old behavior and the navigation bar is hidden.
+If you do not enter a value for `navigationBar`, the dashboard runs using the old behavior and the navigation bar is hidden.

 #### Response